 - Beanitos: Manufacturer of bean-based chips in multiple flavors, non-gmo project verified.

 - Bearitos: Manufacturer of snack foods and dips using gmo-free foods.
 (Owned by Hain Celestial; see note* below)

-- Bob’s Red Mill: GMO-free provider of baking mixes and specialty flours.
+- Bob’s Red Mill: family-owned, GMO-free provider of baking mixes and specialty flours including gluten-free options.

 - Cascadian Farms: Frozen entrees, juices, frozen vegetables and fruit, yogurt and other foods.
-(Owned by General Mills, who donated $1.13 million to defeat California’s GMO labeling proposition)
+(Owned by General Mills, who donated millions of dollars to defeat GMO labeling in California and Washington state.)